How Gaslighting And Narcissism Are Related

 People with NPD may be prone to frequent lies and exaggerations about themselves and others and tend to lift themselves by putting others down.
 People with this personality disorder may be adept at distorting facts, telling deliberate falsehoods, participating in character assassinations, and engaging in negative coercions.

 Why is it so effective, even when the evidence points toward a blatant lie?
 Because it usually works!
 When caught in a lie, many people might admit to it and apologize.
-But someone with NPD may refuse to admit that they’re lying and try to turn it around on the other person, saying they’re the one lying or that they’re misremembering the situation.
+But someone with NPD may refuse to admit that they’re lying and try to turn it around on the other person, saying they’re the one lying or that they’re misremembering the situation, which is why the term “narcissistic gaslighting” is so common.

 They rarely admit flaws and are highly sensitive when criticized